|Born||September 1241||Born At|

 Because all of Alexander's sons had died there was a threat that a fight would break out for the Scottish throne.
 To ensure a smooth transition it was decided that Alexander should remarry.
 Alexander married Yolande, the youngest daughter of Robert IV, Comte de Dreux in the hope that she would give him a son.

 Alexander III of Scotland died leaving no male heir.
-Margaret the 'Maid of Norway' was next in line for the Scottish throne because her mother was the only one of Alexander's children that had offspring.
+The King died because he ignored advice from his men to not travel in bad weather back from Edinburgh Castle back to see his wife across the Firth of Forth where she was living.
+The King managed to take the ferry across the river but at midnight disappeared into the dark and was found dead the next day.
+Margaret the 'Maid of Norway' was next in line for the Scottish throne because her mother was the only one of Alexander's children that had any offspring.

 The Treaty of Brigham saw agreement for the marriage of Margaret the Maid of Norway to the first Prince of Wales Edward.
 Margaret was the granddaughter of Alexander III the king of Scotland and was the successor to the Scottish crown.
 The death of Margaret on the voyage led to disputed succession in Scotland.